 One of Carlile's best moments as a rock-inspired powerhouse suggests contentment over getting too bogged down over what might be lacking in your life.
 It's from 2009's Give Up the Ghost.

 8. "The Eye"

-The great country storytellers of the past, namely Dolly Parton, would've jumped at the chance to cut this story-song if it'd been written decades earlier.
+The great country storytellers of the past, namely Elton John and Dolly Parton, would've jumped at the chance to cut this story-song if it'd been written decades earlier.

-Whenever Carlile and the twins perform this one live, it perfectly ties in with their stories about starting out as youngsters more interested in channeling Crosby, Stills, and Nash's folk-rock harmonies than starting yet another grunge band.
+Whenever Carlile and the twins perform this one live, it perfectly ties in with their stories about starting out as youngsters more interested in channeling Crosby, Stills and Nash's folk-rock harmonies than forming yet another grunge-inspired band.

 5. "Party of One"

 Carlile collaborates with popular culture pals, from music video star Elizabeth Moss to the version featuring Sam Smith, while sounding like one of the folk giants of our time with this key cog in her recent mainstream success.